 Turn the mobile phone to landscape for a better view.

-Deadline to return the subject choice form to the class teacher
+Deadline to return the subjects choice form to the class teacher

 Language level tests.
 Detailed information on the date and organisation of the test will be communicated to the pupils concerned in due time.